WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 3  b  27.83  1.540  u  g  w  v  3.75  t   t    5   t   g  100.0    3   +
 4  b  20.17  5.625  u  g  w  v  1.71  t   f    0   f   s  120.0    0   +
 ```
 The dataset contains 690 rows with some missing values, with the 'original' key being composed of the columns from the 'features' and 'targets' keys.
-As such, we will use the 'original' key to perform an initial exploration of the data, whose attributes are:
+Upon further inspection of the ```credit_approval.data.original``` dataframe, we identify its attributes to be:

 - A1: a, b
 - A2: continuous
 - A3: continuous